jdrichards-pursuit/accelerator-one-react-check-in/README.md

         - input attributes for `title`, `author`, and `year`
         - a label attribute for each input
         - a submit button for the form
-    - Add an unordered list to display all the books
+    - Use an unordered list to display all the books
     - Display each book in the list with its `title`, `author`, and `year`